View the first monthly update from Director of Athletics Vic Cegles, highlighting 49er accomplishments and advancements.

 Cegles served as assistant basketball coach at Carnegie Mellon University and as an assistant basketball and baseball coach at West Virginia Wesleyan College and Indiana University of Pennsylvania.
 He holds a degree in business administration from Bucknell and a master's in counseling and student personnel services from Indiana University of Pennsylvania.

 Cegles and his wife Bonnie have two sons.
-Vic, a former baseball standout at Rutgers, is the Director of External Relations at Minnesota and Casey, a former wide receiver at Towson University, is Director of the Annual Fund for Old Dominion University.
+Vic, a former baseball standout at Rutgers, is the Director of External Relations for Athletics at Minnesota and Casey, a former wide receiver at Towson University, is Director of the Annual Fund for Old Dominion Athletics.